Approved: January 21, 2014

 2.1 The Principal Investigator (PI) for a research project has the best understanding of the research and should know whether particular technology, data or information involved is subject to export control laws or regulations.

-2.2 The PI is responsible for learning about export controls by completing the export controls compliance training offered through TrainTraq, pursuant to Section 4.5 of this rule in addition to working with the Export Control Officer to ensure compliance with all export control laws and regulations.
+2.2 The PI is responsible for learning about export controls by completing the export controls compliance training offered through TrainTraq, pursuant to Section 4.6 of this rule in addition to working with the Export Control Officer to ensure compliance with all export control laws and regulations.

 3. Employee

-3.1 All TTI employees who are responsible for the oversight, management or supervision of non-US Persons or projects involving Controlled Information or Controlled Physical Items should view export control compliance as an important part of their day–to–day responsibilities.
+3.1 All TTI employees who are responsible for the oversight, management or supervision of Foreign Persons or projects involving Controlled Information or Controlled Physical Items should view export control compliance as an important part of their day–to–day responsibilities.

 3.2 TTI employees will comply with the provisions of any export license, governmental approval, certification, technology control plan, and procedures.